joshua-gould/canvas2pdf/README.md

 # Canvas2PDF

-Canvas2PDF exports an HTML canvas to PDF.
-In other words, this library lets you build a PDF document using the canvas API.
+Canvas2PDF exports your HTML canvas as PDF using JavaScript.
+Note that this library generates actual PDF drawing calls to create a PDF with vector graphics, unlike some alternate libraries which rasterize your canvas and place it as an image in your PDF.

 ## How it works